mfaani/mfaani/content/posts/clean-codes/refactoring-tips.md

     - It's better to have a single point of entry and single code-point of exit.
 - Computed properties are great
     - Try finding identify what was it truly that the decision was based off of.
 Example: You reload the home screen for a certain enum (Ex successful activation).
 However the real reason you reload the Home screen isn't because it's a successful response.
 It's because an activation resulted in **change**
+- As you do QA/unit-test you may learn new things about your architecture.
+If that happens then you might need to update your diagrams again.
 - Often you'd want to
 - Remove variables
 - Remove dead code